 When he recovered, Fitzgerald rejoined his unit in May 1918.
 He worked on the Western Front with the AIF Tunnelling companies in France.
 While there, he was treated several times for influenza.

 Fitzgerald returned to Western Australia in 1919.
-He was granted a special exemption from the Aborigines Act 1905 the second time he applied.
+He was granted a special exemption from the personal restrictions of the Aborigines Act 1905 the second time he applied.
 When he died at the young age of 46, the Last Post was played at his burial.

 Brave men recognised on their merit